ProjectEvergreen/greenwood/www/pages/docs/component-model.md

 ## Component Model
 Greenwood aims to support and optimize around the standard capabilities of the web platform and its features.
 In particular, the concept of using Web Components as a way to add interactivity and dynamic content into your application and... that can all be prerendered for you, just like you could do with any server side templating language.

-The options for how to design your app effectively comes down to what you're trying to build, so if that's with the native `HTMLElement` or something based on it like **LitElement** (installed seperately), **Greenwood** will take care of the rest.
+The options for how to design your app effectively comes down to what you're trying to build, so if that's with the native `HTMLElement` or something based on it like **LitElement** (installed separately), **Greenwood** will take care of the rest.

 Below are a couple examples to get you going.